Guy Martin: Early life

 Martin has two sisters and a brother.
 His brother, Stuart, is also a truck mechanic and motorbike racer.
 His younger sister, Kate, was the first female mechanic in the BSB paddock before leaving to start a family with two-times TT sidecar winner, Patrick Farrance.
-Martin and his siblings attended every Isle of Man TT from their births, until their father Ian crashed his Yamaha FZ750 whilst racing at Oliver's Mount, Scarborough in 1988, when Guy was aged 7.
+Martin and his siblings attended every Isle of Man TT from their births, until their father Ian crashed his Yamaha FZ750 whilst racing at Oliver's Mount, Scarborough in 1988, when Guy was aged seven.
 After recovering from the resulting broken hip, Martin's father did not race again, but worked as a mechanic in classic bike racing.

-Martin attended Kirmington Church of England Primary School and The Vale Academy school, leaving at age 16.
+Martin attended Kirmington Church of England Primary School and The Vale Academy school, leaving at the age of 16.

 Career

 Mechanic

 Martin had shown an interest in working on trucks as early as age 12.
-As a child he was fascinated by engines, and would take apart lawnmowers to try to make them go faster.
+As a child, he was fascinated by engines, and would take apart lawnmowers to try to make them go faster.

-Post-school he enrolled in North Lindsey College on a motor vehicle engineering course, but on recognising further education without pay was not for him, he secured an apprenticeship as a truck fitter with a Volvo centre, John Hebb Volvo.
+Post-school, Martin enrolled in North Lindsey College on a motor vehicle engineering course, but on recognising further education without pay was not for him, he secured an apprenticeship as a truck fitter with a Volvo centre, John Hebb Volvo.
 He also worked for his father, who at the time was self-employed, running a truck maintenance business.
 Filming commitments for The Boat that Guy Built led to him losing his job with his father, but Martin immediately went into town to apply for another truck job.
 He currently works for Moody International, a Scania centre in Grimsby.
 He only takes short periods off to race or do television work.

-He also earns money by tuning fellow racers' bikes in the evenings, and takes casual work during TT race weeks.
+Martin also earns money by tuning fellow racers' bikes in the evenings, and takes casual work during TT race weeks.
 Eager to keep his options open, he has even acquired a tractor via a TV deal, using it on biomass farms for seasonal muck-spreading at night.